ustteki/ustteki/README.md

-# 👋 Hey, I'm Ustteki
+# Hey, I'm Ustteki

-I'm a Python & Lua developer with a focus on Discord bots, automation tools, and Roblox script development.
+I'm a Python & Lua developer with a focus on automation tools, and Roblox script development.
 I've been deep in the scripting scene for a while — including contributions to multiple major scripthubs with over 40k+ users.

 This is my new GitHub — my last one got taken down.

 ---

-## 🔧 Tech Stack
+##  Tech Stack

-- 💻 Languages: `Python`, `Lua`, `JS/CSS`
+-  Languages: `Python`, `Lua`, `JS/CSS`
-- ⚙️ Tools: `Visual Studio Code`
+-  Tools: `Visual Studio Code`

 ---

-## 📫 Contact
+##  Contact

 Want to collab, commission a tool, or just talk code?